shaunpersad/redu/README.md

 # Redu
-Simple application-level React state management.
+Simple application-level state management for React apps.

 ## Simpler than simple?
 As far as state management solutions go, Redux is already simple.
 At least, that's the idea.
 The reality is that while